Evergreen, Trees, Semi-evergreen

 Leaf damage can result from excess mineral salts in the soil or salts in irrigation water.
 The latter is a problem in Southern California and, typically, the factor limiting success of magnolias in desert regions.
 Frequent heavy waterings will help leach out salts and carry them to lower soil levels—as long as drainage is good.

 From New Zealand.
-To 2 ft. tall, 3 ft. wide.
-Widely arching clumps of light green and reddish brown fo...
+Grows to 2 ft. tall, 3 ft. wide.
+Widely arching clumps of light green and reddish br...